expressjs/cookie-parser/README.md

 - `options` an object that is passed to `cookie.parse` as the second option.
 See [cookie](https://www.npmjs.org/package/cookie) for more information.
   - `decode` a function to decode the value of the cookie

+### cookieParser.JSONCookie(str)

+Parse a cookie value as a JSON cookie.
+This will return the parsed JSON value if it was a JSON cookie, otherwise it will return the passed value.

+### cookieParser.JSONCookies(cookies)

+Given an object, this will iterate over the keys and call `JSONCookie` on each value.
+This will return the same object passed in.

+### cookieParser.signedCookies(cookies, secret)

+Given an object, this will iterate over the keys and check if any value is a signed cookie.
+If it is a signed cookie and the signature is valid, the key will be deleted from the object and added to the new object that is returned.

 ## Example

 ```js